Etishasri/Vrinda-Store-Data-Analysis-Dashboard/README.md

-# Vrinda-Store-Data-Analysis-Dashboard
-An interactive Excel dashboard showcasing sales trends, customer demographics, and order performance for 2022.
-Features include dynamic filters, top states contributing to sales, and insights into sales channels and order statuses.
-Designed for effective business performance tracking and decision-making.
+# Vrinda-Store-Data-Analysis (Interactive Dashboard Using MS Excel)
+## Project Objective
+Vrinda store wants to create an annual sales report for 2022.
+So the Vrinda store, can understand their customers and grow more sales in 2023.